The Post (film): Plot

 Post assistant editor Ben Bagdikian tracks down Ellsberg, a former colleague at RAND, as the source.
 Ellsberg gives him the full 4,000-page report and Post reporters dig through the pages, but their attorneys advise against publishing lest Richard Nixon's administration file criminal charges.
 Agonizing over whether to publish, Graham confers with McNamara and her disapproving board.
 They warn that she will face social exile in D.C., retaliation from President Richard Nixon, and loss of investors.
-However, Bradlee argues that they have a strong public interest defense, and it could transform the Post into the important journalistic institution that Graham had been dreaming of.
-The documents also revealed that his own circle of elite D.C. friends, including John F. Kennedy, lied to him to garner sympathetic coverage; he argues that Graham's own friendships with figures like McNamara should not influence her decision.
+However, Bradlee argues that they have a strong public-interest defense, and it could transform the Post into the important journalistic institution that Graham aims for.
+The documents also revealed that his own circle of elite D.C. friends, including John F. Kennedy, lied to him to garner sympathetic coverage; he argues that Graham's friendships with figures like McNamara should not influence her decision.

 Graham gives the go-ahead to print.
 However, Bagdikian then reveals he used the same source as Sheehan instead of independently verifying the documents.
-The Post's lawyers panic—it puts Graham and Bradlee in contempt of court under the original injunction, and opens them to further criminal liability under the Espionage Act.
+The Post's lawyers panic—it puts Graham and Bradlee in contempt of court under the original injunction and opens them to further criminal liability under the Espionage Act.

 The Post and Times appear before the Supreme Court to plead their First Amendment rights.
 In solidarity, other newspapers across the U.S. publish information from Ellsberg's documents.
 On June 30, 1971, the Supreme Court rules 6–3 in the newspapers' favor, vindicating Graham's decision.
-In response, Nixon bars the Post from ever entering the White House again.
+In response, Nixon permanently bars the Post from the White House.

 One year later, Watergate complex security guard Frank Wills discovers a burglary-in-progress and calls the police, inadvertently kicking off the Watergate scandal.